vdespa/PHPExcel-Joomla-Library/README.md

 PHPExcel Library for Joomla!
 2.5. &amp; 3.0.

-If you already know PHPExcel, than this is a library package to be used in Joomla!
+If you already know how to use PHPExcel and you need it for a Joomla! project, than this is a library package to be used in Joomla!

 Download
 --------